day 3: Food

 “If you want a quality, act as if you already had it.”

 Some people experience a lack of appetite when they cut back on cannabis.
 This is more likely if you often got high before meals.
-Cannabis tends to simulate appetite.
-When used regularly, your appetite may have become dependent on cannabis to get it simulated.
+Cannabis tends to stimulate appetite.
+When used regularly, your appetite may have become dependent on cannabis to get it stimulated.
 Here are a few tips….

 Act as if you are hungry and eat on a schedule.
 (Acting “as if” is a concept from Adlerian psychology, poached by Cognitive Behavior Therapy.
 It’s the idea of “fake it till you make it”.
 You act as if something is true, until it becomes true.
 The fact that this works shows the power of confidence…and that confidence can be created.)